Dany511/P1_Housing_Price_Pred/README.md

 # Analysis Tasks performed:

-1. Built a model of housing prices to predict median house values in California using the provided dataset.
+1.Built a model of housing prices to predict median house values in California using the provided dataset.

-2. Trained the model to learn from the data to predict the median housing price in any district, given all the other metrics.
+2.Trained the model to learn from the data to predict the median housing price in any district, given all the other metrics.

-3. Predicted housing prices based on median_income and plot the regression chart for it.
+3.Predicted housing prices based on median_income and plot the regression chart for it.

+# Requirements:
+We need jupyter notebook environment for executing python program.

+# Packages and libraries required:

+•Pandas

+•Numpy

+•Matplotlib

+•Scikit learn

+•Seaborn

+# Reading the data:
+I imported the raw data which is in csv format from local database using pandas library.